M-Haris7/RAG-ChatBot/README.md

 Just provide a URL (e.g., from Wikipedia), and ask your question.
 The bot will:
-- Scrape and chunk data from the anime webpage.
+- Scrape and chunk data from any webpage.
 - Search the web using DuckDuckGo for real-time info.
 - Use both sources to generate an accurate, LLM-based answer.